Planning Your Trip to Antarctica

 • Seasickness, indigestion, headache, or other medicines

-Knowing a lot about a country before you travel there can enrich your travels and help you meet and relate more to local people.
+Knowing a lot about an area before you travel there can enrich your experience.
 To learn more about Antarctica we recommend consulting guidebooks such as Frommer’s, which has sections on history, politics, etc. In addition to our own, there are many websites as well with information on Antarctica.

 Suggest reading for traveling to Antarctica